palomachain/paloma-docs/paloma-docs/docs/src/guide/introduction.md

 # Paloma
 ### The smart messaging chain

-Paloma is a Cosmos-SDK blockchain protocol for sending and receiving messages from any other blockchain.
+Paloma is a Cosmos-SDK blockchain for sending and receiving messages from any other blockchain.
 Paloma’s design aims to enable any developer to control any smart contract from the Paloma network.
 Paloma may be compared to the numerous cross-chain messaging protocols currently exploding into the cryptocurrency ecosystem,